 Today I have a fabulous guest post by Ellie, who blogs at Frugality Gives Us Options.
-Ellie runs a successful business offering private tuition, and she has agreed to share some of her secrets with us.
+Ellie runs a successful business offering private tuition, and she has agreed to share some of her secrets to making money as a tutor with us.
 You can also find Ellie on Twitter.

 Up until 2010 I was a full time secondary school teacher.
 I loved the job, I loved supporting the students and watching them develop and gain in confidence and I loved the hustle and bustle of the busy classroom.
 Yes, the hours could be long but that was fine as the work was so rewarding.